Embed Code

 **Moby Dick**

 In the cannabis lexicon, Moby Dick is a strain that stands out for its impressive lineage and effects.
 This sativa-dominant hybrid is a cross between the legendary White Widow and the energetic Haze, resulting in a strain that is as formidable as its namesake, the great white whale from Melville’s #1excludeGlossary Known for its towering plants and high THC levels, Moby Dick offers users a potent and euphoric experience, often accompanied by a burst of creativity and energy.
-The strain’s name has become synonymous with power and intensity in the cannabis community, reflecting its ability to deliver a strong, #2excludeGlossary high.
+The strain’s name has become synonymous with power and intensity in the cannabis community, reflecting its ability to deliver a strong, long-lasting high.
 As the cannabis industry evolves, Moby Dick continues to be a go-to choice for those seeking a strain that combines potency with a rich, uplifting experience.
 [Source: Cannabis Now, High Times]

 Edit Wiki Term